tanannis/pet-a-pet/README.md

 ## Summary

-Pet-A-Pet is a "Tinder clone" social networking app for pet lovers who love to browse pet photos and express their love to the pets.
+A 3-day solo project: Pet-A-Pet is a "Tinder clone" social networking app for pet lovers who love to browse pet photos and express their love to the pets.

 https://expo.io/@tanannis/projects/pet-A-pet